gdsbook/book/notebooks/01_geospatial_computational_environment.md

 to take a historical perspective.
 The idea of openness was engrained at the core of early scientists.
-In fact that was one of the key differentials with their contemporary "alchemists" which, in many respects, were working on similar topics albeit in a much more opaque way (XXXcite?XXX).
+In fact that was one of the key differentials with their contemporary "alchemists" which, in many respects, were working on similar topics albeit in a much more opaque way.
 Scientists would record the field or lab experiments on paper notebooks or diaries, providing enough detail to, first, remember what they had done and how they had arrived at their results, but also to ensure other members of the